-- Androgen-estrogen imbalance: : As men age, testosterone levels decline, but estrogen levels remain the same → a higher estrogen/testosterone ratio.
+- Androgen-estrogen imbalance: As men age, testosterone levels decline, but estrogen levels remain the same, which results in a higher estrogen/testosterone ratio.

 - Genetic susceptibility: Genes involved in the development of BPH include growth factor genes, androgen-regulator genes, apoptosis genes, and androgen-regulated genes.

-- The prostate consists of three distinct histologic zones
+- The prostate consists of zones and lobes (see “ ” for more information).

-- A combination of etiological factors → glandular and stromal hyperplasia in the transition zone → prostatic urethral compression → bladder outlet obstruction → obstructive symptoms of BPH
+- A combination of hormonal factors, stem cell proliferation and genetic susceptibility → glandular and stromal hyperplasia in the transition zone → formation of smooth, elastic, firm hyperplastic nodule → slit-like prostatic urethral compression → BOO → obstructive symptoms of BPH

-- → increased intracystic pressure while voiding → detrusor muscle hypertrophy → bladder trabeculation and psedodiverticula formation
+- Increased intracystic pressure while voiding → detrusor muscle hypertrophy → bladder trabeculation and pseudodiverticula formation

 - Straining to urinate